217 pages of manuscripts (not downloadable) from Matthew are available to view and downloadable handout from Phyllis.

-- Understand the difference between and interactions of the adrenal medulla and adrenal cortex.
+- The difference between and interactions of the adrenal medulla and adrenal cortex.

-- Learn what mineralocorticoids and glucocorticoids are and how they determine general health themes throughout the body.
+- What mineralocorticoids and glucocorticoids are and how they determine general health themes throughout the body.
 This pertains to blood pressure and blood sugar issues.

-- Understand what 'adrenal exhaustion' is, and how to remedy it.
+- What 'adrenal exhaustion' is and how to remedy it.

-- This series is necessary to become proficient in understanding the workings of the interaction between the endocrine and the nervous system, providing a background understanding necessary to become an expert at helping female and male reproductive and other related issues.
+- The necessity to become proficient in understanding the workings of the interaction between the endocrine and the nervous system, providing a background understanding necessary to become an expert at helping female and male reproductive and other related issues.